weirdgyn/QVirtualPad/README.md

 ![QVirtualPad in all its beauty](images/screenshot1.png?raw=true "QVirtualPad")

-This's the widget running inside its reference test Qt application.
+This's the widget running inside its associated Qt application.

 Bye by[t]e[s]...Weirdgyn!